 The growth of illegal software use may have peaked, according to research firm IDC.
 It said that if current trends continue the percentage of computers running unlicensed software worldwide will be the same in 2010 as it was in 2009.

 As ministers settle in to their offices this week, the fate of arguably the most significant domestic security policy of the previous government has gone largely undiscussed.
+The mostly-nebulous £2bn Interception Modernisation Programme (IMP) must be a tempting cut to make, but it would be a brave politician who would take on the massed ranks of intelligence and police agencies.

 American boffins say that they have created tiny robot spiders or "walkers", each one of which is a single complicated molecule fashioned out of DNA.
 They have managed to get the molecular nanorobospiders to follow a trail of DNA "breadcrumbs".